50 Things You Should Know Before Moving To Vancouver

 We bought our tickets and made sure to have enough cash for two of us, about €5k between us.
 All necessary papers to get the work permit when at the border.

-Anabelle has a good post here on why “not to move to Vancouver” with over 300+ comments it is clear she is not the only person with the same opinion.
+Anabelle has an excellent post here on why “not to move to Vancouver” with over 300+ comments it is evident she is not the only person with the same opinion.

 But more importantly, what you need to know before moving to Vancouver.